MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 ### Revoking a User API token

 1. Navigate to [https://appcenter.ms](https://appcenter.ms).
-2. On the top right corner of the App Center portal, click your account avatar, then select **Account Settings**.
+2. On the top-right corner of the App Center portal, click your account avatar, then select **Account Settings**.
 3. In the middle panel, select **User API Tokens** from the menu.
-4. Check the box next to the token that you want to revoke, and click the **Delete** button in the upper right hand corner.
+4. Check the box next to the token that you want to revoke, and click the **Delete** button in the upper right-hand corner.

 ### Revoking an App API token